Device-independent Randomness Expansion with Entangled Photons

 {ICREA-Instituci\'o Catalana de Recerca i Estudis Avan\c{c}ats, 08010 Barcelona, Spain}

 \SetKwInOut{Given}{Given} \SetKwInOut{Promise}{Promise} \SetKwInOut{Access}{Access} \SetKwInOut{Input}{Input} \SetKwInOut{Output}{Output} \SetInd{0.5em}{1em}

 \textbf{With the growing availability of experimental loophole-free Bell tests \cite{hensen:qc2015a,shalm:qc2015a,giustina:qc2015a,rosenfeld:qc2016a, li:2018}, it has become possible to implement a new class of \emph{device-independent} random number generators whose output can be certified~\cite{colbeck:qc2006a, colbeck:qc2011c} to be uniformly random without requiring a detailed model of the quantum devices used \cite{bierhorst:qc2018a,liu_yang:qc2018a, zhang_y:qc2018a}.
-However, all of these experiments require many input bits in order to certify a small number of output bits, and it is an outstanding challenge to develop a system that generates more randomness than is used.
-Here, we devise a device-independent spot-checking protocol which uses only uniform bits as input.
-Implemented with a photonic loophole-free Bell test, we can produce $24\%$ more certified output bits ($1,181,264,237$) than consumed input bits ($953,301,640$), which is $5$ orders of magnitude more efficient than our previous work~\cite{zhang_y:qc2018a}.
-The experiment ran for $91.0$ hours, creating randomness at an average rate of $3,606\SI{bits/s}$ with a soundness error bounded by $5.7\times 10^{-7}$ in the presence of classical side information.
-Our system will allow for greater trust in public sources of randomness, such as randomness beacons~\cite{nistbeacon}, and the protocols may one day enable high-quality sources of private randomness as the device footprint shrinks.}
+However, all of these experiments require many input bits in order to certify a small number of output bits, and it is an outstanding challenge to develop a system that generates more randomness than is consumed.
+Here, we devise a device-independent spot-checking protocol that consumes only uniform bits without requiring any additional bits with a specific bias.
+Implemented with a photonic loophole-free Bell test, we can produce $24\%$ more certified output bits ($1,181,264,237$) than consumed input bits ($953,301,640$).
+The experiment ran for $91.0$ hours, creating randomness at an average rate of $3,606$ bits/s with a soundness error bounded by $5.7\times 10^{-7}$ in the presence of classical side information.
+Our system will allow for greater trust in public sources of randomness, such as randomness beacons~\cite{nistbeacon}, and may one day enable high-quality private sources of randomness as the device footprint shrinks.}